kimaru355/AirBnB_clone/README.md

-This a clone of the AirBnB clone website.
+This a clone of the AirBnB website.

 The project will use a command line interpreter:
 	start by running './console.py' or pass argument in non interacrive mode